sf-wdi-38/rails-view-templating/README.md

   <%= render "shared/footer" %>
   ```

+<details><summary>You can also pass data into a partial.
+Click for example syntax.</summary>

-1. Pass a variable `product` to a partial to be used within the partial:
+ Pass a variable `product` to a partial to be used within the partial:

   ```erb
   <%- # inside app/views/products/index.html.erb %>